Cooperative Training of Descriptor and Generator Networks: Two models and two algorithms

 The expectation in equation (\ref{eq:lD}) is analytically intractable and has to be approximated by MCMC, such as Langevin revision dynamics, which iterates the following steps:

-where $\tau$ indexes the time steps of the Langevin dynamics, $\delta$ is the step size, and $U_{\tau} \sim \N(0, I_D)$ is the Gaussian white noise term.
+where $\tau$ indexes the time steps of Langevin dynamics, $\delta$ is the step size, and $U_{\tau} \sim \N(0, I_D)$ is the Gaussian white noise term.
 The Langevin dynamics is a process of stochastic relaxation.
-The gradient term seeks to reduce the energy function while the noise term provides the randomness.
+The gradient term seeks to reduce the energy function ${\cal E}(Y; \theta)$ while the noise term provides the randomness to increase the entropy.
+A Metropolis-Hastings step can be added to correct for the finite step size.

 We can run $\tn$ parallel chains of Langevin dynamics according to (\ref{eq:LangevinD}) to obtain the synthesized examples $\{\tY_i, i = 1, ..., \tn\}$.
-The Monte Carlo approximation to $L_\D'(W_\D)$ is
+The Monte Carlo approximation to $L_{p}'(\theta)$ is

 which is the difference between the observed examples and the synthesized examples.
-See \citep{LuZhuWu2016} for details.
-The gradient coincides with the gradient of $\sum_{i=1}^{\tn} {\cal E}(\tY_i; W_\D)/\tn - \sum_{i=1}^{n}{\cal E}(Y_i; W_\D)/n$.
-That is, we shift the low density regions from $\{\tY_i\}$ to $\{Y_i\}$.
-At zero temperature, the Langevin will become gradient descent, and the learning algorithm approximately solves the following minimax problem:
+See \cite{LuZhuWu2016} for details.